Amir Ali (judge)

-Amir Hatem Mahdy Ali (born 1985) is a Canadian-American lawyer and academic who is a United States district judge of the United States District Court for the District of Columbia.
-Ali previously served as a civil rights lawyer and as a law professor at Harvard Law School.
+Amir Hatem Mahdy Ali (born 1985) is an American lawyer and academic who is a United States district judge of the United States District Court for the District of Columbia.
+Before becoming a judge, Ali was a civil rights lawyer and a professor of U.S. constitutional law at Harvard Law School.
+As an advocate, he was known for his work on behalf of people who had been wrongfully convicted and prevailing in nearly every appeal he argued, including all of his arguments before the U.S. Supreme Court.
+As a judge, Ali has authored notable opinions on U.S. constitutional law, including separation of powers, due process, and free speech, as well as the rights of people with disabilities.

 Early life and education

-Ali was born to Egyptian-Canadian parents in Kingston, Ontario, Canada.
-He spent most of his childhood in Burlington, Ontario.
+Ali was born in Kingston, Ontario, Canada.
 He received a Bachelor of Software Engineering from the University of Waterloo in Ontario, Canada, in 2008 and a Juris Doctor, magna cum laude, from Harvard Law School in 2011.

 Early career

 After graduating, Ali served as a law clerk for Judge Raymond C. Fisher of the United States Court of Appeals for the Ninth Circuit from 2011 to 2012 and for Justice Marshall Rothstein of the Supreme Court of Canada from 2012 to 2013.
-From 2013 to 2017, Ali practiced at the law firm Jenner & Block.
-He also argued and won a case before the U.S. Supreme Court as a fifth-year associate.
-From 2021 to 2024, Ali was the executive director of the MacArthur Justice Center, a nonprofit law firm founded by businessman and philanthropist J. Roderick MacArthur.
+From 2013 to 2017, Ali practiced at the law firm Jenner & Block, where he argued and won a case before the U.S. Supreme Court as a fifth-year associate.

+In 2017, Ali left Jenner & Block to found the Washington, D.C. office of the MacArthur Justice Center.
+Ali's office became a regular participant before the U.S. Supreme Court in civil rights cases, with Ali recruiting several former U.S. Supreme Court law clerks and sending multiple public interest fellows to clerk for Supreme Court justices.
+From 2021 to 2024, Ali served as the MacArthur Justice Center's executive director.

-Since 2018, Ali has been a professor at Harvard Law School, where he directs the school's criminal justice appellate clinic.
-Ali has also been an adjunct professor of litigation and constitutional law at the University of District of Columbia David A. Clarke School of Law and Georgetown University Law Center.
+From 2018 to 2024, Ali was a professor at Harvard Law School, where he directed the school's criminal justice appellate clinic.
+Ali was also previously an adjunct professor of litigation and constitutional law at the University of District of Columbia David A. Clarke School of Law and Georgetown University Law Center.
 He served on the Appellate Project's board of directors.